Losing height? Why mid-life shrinkage is a stroke risk warning

 The researchers found that:

-- On average, women lost just 0.8 cm in height, but some participants shrunk by up to 14 cm in just over a decade.
+• On average, women lost just 0.8 cm in height, but some participants shrank by up to 14 cm in just over a decade.
 That’s over 5.5 inches!

-All of these risks held true even after taking into account other factors that could play a role like age, weight and lifestyle.
+All of these risks remained true even after taking into account other factors that could play a role, such as age, weight, and lifestyle.

-Summing up their findings, the researchers say that mid-life height loss is “is a risk marker for earlier mortality in northern European women,” and that death from stroke is the major contributor.
+Summing up their findings, the researchers say that mid-life height loss is “a risk marker for earlier mortality in northern European women,” and that death from stroke is the major contributor.

 But with all of that bad news, there was good as well…